Tianid/InvoiceManager/README.md

 # InvoiceManager
 Apps for managing your finances.
-Add bills by categories and track of your finances using charts Can import or export backup files with finances data.
+Add bills by categories and track of your finances using charts.
-Backups are encrypted.
+Can import or export backup files with finances data (Backups are encrypted).
+Login to the application by passcode or via TouchID / FaceID

 # Used frameforks/librarys
 1. CoreData